MilanSuresh2468/BirthRates/README.md

-Found the median birthday over the course of the year and plotted some birthrate data
+Found the median birthday over the course of the year

 Data Set - https://www.kaggle.com/datasets/ayessa/birthday